Graduate Programs in Transportation

 MIT provides students with a broad range of opportunities for transportation-related education.
 Courses and classes span the School of Engineering, the Sloan School of Management, and the School of Architecture and Planning, with many activities covering interdisciplinary topics that prepare students for future industry, government, or academic careers.

-A variety of graduate degrees are available to students interested in transportation studies and research, including the interdepartmental master's program and doctoral program in transportation, described below, and the Master of Engineering in Logistics, described under Supply Chain Management.
+A variety of graduate degrees are available to students interested in transportation studies and research, including the interdepartmental master of science program (MST) and doctoral program in transportation (PhD in Transportation), described below, and the Master of Engineering in Logistics, described under Supply Chain Management.
+MST and PhD in Transportation students are registered in the Department of Civil and Environmental Engineering or the Department of Urban Studies and Planning.
+The interdepartmental structure of these two programs allows students flexibility in developing individual programs of study that are cross-disciplinary and engage students in research with faculty supervisors across many departments.

 Opportunities are also available for students to obtain dual master's degrees.
 Students who wish to pursue this option must follow the regular admissions procedure to be admitted to each degree program.
 Common dual degree pairings include the Master of Science in Transportation with: